Explore UAB

 The courses in the Executive Doctor of Science (DSc) in Healthcare Leadership curriculum prepare executives to lead more effectively and proactively address current and future challenges.
 Our highly successful and unique blended course format – a mixture of online and on campus learning – means you will enjoy both lively face-to-face sessions with your instructors and classmates and the convenience of distance learning that allows you to continue your responsibilities at home and in the office.

 The program is paced so you can complete your doctoral degree in only three years.
-There are two years of coursework and one year of dissertation research.
-The program includes three four and a half day, on-campus sessions each year.
+There are two years of coursework and one year of applied dissertation research.
+The program includes three (3) four-and-a-half day on-campus sessions each year.

 • Year One